riolaf05/pannello-server/kubernetes/lamp/README.md

 The Secret resource is used to store MySql credentials.

-To bind the containers with the volume use the spec.volumes element in php.yaml (i.e. deployment definition)
+To bind the containers with the volume use the containers.volumeMounts element in php.yaml (i.e. deployment definition)

 Note, for test runs on minikube run first:
 ```console